xkeshav/template/.github/CONTRIBUTING.md

 ## Summary

+> [!Note]
+> Before participating in our community, please read our [code of conduct][coc].
+> By interacting with this repository, organization, or community you agree to abide by its terms.

 This document describes our development process.
 Following these guidelines shows that you respect the time and effort of the developers managing this project.
 In return, you will be shown respect in addressing your issue, reviewing your changes, and incorporating your contributions.

-> 👉 **Note**: before participating in our community, please read our
-> [code of conduct][coc].
-> By interacting with this repository, organization, or community you agree to
-> abide by its terms.

 ## Contributions